1759-08-01 - Engagement of Gohfeld

 Early in July 1759, during their offensive in West Germany, the French captured Minden.
 The French had now secured a bridge over the Weser and had free access into Hanover.
 This forced Ferdinand of Brunswick to react quickly to this threat.
 On July 17, hoping to lure the French into a battle, he deployed his army in the plain of Minden but this plan did not succeed.
 Ferdinand then methodically advanced his positions towards Minden while giving the impression that his various corps were isolated.

-The Erbrinz reached Lübbecke on the 28th, had a small fight with a party of Frecnh hussars (Turpin and Bercheny regiments), drove them back and, next day, the 29th, arrived at Riemsloh, where he was joined by Dreves and Schlieffen.
-His force now amounted to some 9.700 men.
+On July 29, the Hereditary Prince, arrived at Riemsloh, where he was joined by Dreves and Schlieffen.
+His force now amounted to some 9,700 men.

-Contades, hearing of the clash of Lübbecke, sent Lieut.-general the Duc de Brissac with some cavalry and infantry and at least five guns to Bünde (ar.
-7 miles on the west of Gohfeld).
-The cavalry of the Volontaires de Dauphiné was charged to maintain communication between d'Havré's and Brissac's corps through the vale of Bergkirchen.
+Contades, hearing of the clash of Lübbecke, sent Lieutenant-General the Duc de Brissac with some cavalry and infantry and at least five guns to Bünde (14 km west of Gohfeld).
+The cavalry of the Volontaires du Dauphiné was charged to maintain communication between d'Havré's and Brissac's corps through the vale of Bergkirchen.

-The Duke of Brissac, however, was ordered to retreat east to immediately secure supplies through the main road.
+The Duc de Brissac, however, was ordered to retreat east to immediately secure supplies through the main road.
 His task was now the defence of the life-line of Contades's army.

-On July 31 1759, the Hereditary Prince of Brunswick and general Dreves established themselves between Kirchlengern and Quernheim, frightening the lines of communication between Minden and Paderborn and Kassel, cutting all supplies coming from the south to Contades's army at Minden.
+On July 31, the Hereditary Prince and General Dreves established themselves between Kirchlengern and Quernheim, threatening the lines of communication between Minden and Paderborn and Kassel, cutting all supplies coming from the south to Contades's Army at Minden.

-First, here is a large 1772 map of the district of Minden covering the battle of Minden (red rectangle) and the engagement at Gohfeld (purple rectangle):
+To put this engagement in perspective, this map of the district of Minden, dating from 1772, locate the battle of Minden (red rectangle) and the engagement at Gohfeld (purple rectangle):

-And here is a 1834 map of the area of Gohfled showing the Werre river in blue, the stone bridge of Gohfeld (red circle) and the Haus Beck (green circle).
-Please note the information about the fight's location written on the map (black rectangle on the center of the map).
+Another map of the area of Gohfeld, dating from 1834, shows the Werre River in blue, the stone bridge of Gohfeld (red circle) and the Haus Beck (green circle).
+Please note the information about the location of the engagement (black rectangle on the center of the map).

 The situation of the main features are :